The Tawas Bay Weather Station is a privately-owned,

 points toward the East Tawas State Dock and can be controlled by visitors to the website.
-The third camera is a Dropcam that points north and provides a live view toward the U. S. 23 highway.
+A third camera is a Dropcam that points north and provides a live view toward the U. S. 23 highway.
 The third camera is a Nestcam that For more detailed information about the webcams,